sajadsarafzadeh/sajadsarafzadeh.github.io/_pages/cv.md

 Work experience
 ======
-* Spring 2024: Academic Pages Collaborator
+* Summer 2023: Internship
-  * GitHub University
+  * S.K.C Company
-  * Duties includes: Updates and improvements to template
+  * Duties included: Fundamental requirements of mechanism design and assemble for clutch system in automobiles
-  * Supervisor: The Users
+  * Supervisor: SKC Company R and D team

-* Fall 2015: Research Assistant
+* Summer 2022: Internship at Armita Company
-  * GitHub University
+  * Armita Company
-  * Duties included: Merging pull requests
+  * Duties includes: Design and manufacture Hydraulic and pneumatic systems
-  * Supervisor: Professor Hub
+  * Supervisor: Mojtaba Mousavi

-* Summer 2015: Research Assistant
+* Fall 2020: Teaching assistance
-  * GitHub University
+  * University of Tehran
-  * Duties included: Tagging issues
+  * Duties included: Teaching basic concepts of physics at a university and designing and solving sample questions in class
-  * Supervisor: Professor Git
+  * Supervisor: Professor

 Skills
 ======